 Probate is a court-supervised legal process that gives someone, usually the surviving spouse or other close family member, authority to gather the deceased person’s assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.
-Probate isn’t always required after a death; it depends on what the deceased person owned, as explained below.
+Probate isn’t always required after a death in North Carolina; it depends on what the deceased person owned and the value of property, as explained below.

 Probate court proceedings are required only if the deceased person owned assets in his or her name alone.
 Other assets can usually be transferred to their new owners without probate.